lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 # History of Changes {#sect-g}

 Note: This appendix will be deleted in the final version of the document.

+From version 10 -> 11:

+* Updated Section 4.2.2 addressing the comment from Tomas Gustavsson and as presented during IETF 119 (see thread "draft-ietf-lamps-rfc4210bis-v10 Section 4.2.2 - removing normative language")

 From version 09 -> 10: